shelvacu/cetrizine/README.md

 cargo run --release -- --help
 ```

-Cetrizine requires a discord token which you can get by making an application at https://discordapp.com/developers/applications/ and the postgres path from above. **The first time cetrizine runs** (when the database is empty) **you must also supply `--init-db`**.
+Cetrizine requires the postgres path from above and a discord token which you can get by making an application at https://discordapp.com/developers/applications/. **The first time cetrizine runs** (when the database is empty) **you must also supply `--init-db`**.

 The postgres path and discord token can both be specified as an argument or pulled from the environment: